a-r-d/a-r-d.github.io/_posts/2018-02-16-first-attempt-at-systematic-trading-algorithms.markdown

 Systematic trading just means you develop a trading strategy that is rules based.
 You follow the rules of the system and implement it.
 This is algorithmic trading, with your rule set being the algorithm.
 You can implement the system manually or you can write a computer program to do it for you.
 Being an engineer I want to automate things and develop systems that make the right decisions without human input.
 So obviously I want to automate my system.

-The other advantage of automating your trading system is that it takes the temptation to override it out of it.
+The other advantage of automating your trading system is that it takes the temptation to override it away from you.
 Complete automation forces you to adhere to your system.
 I am an experienced investor but not much of an active trader, so it is very advantageous to avoid this possible pitfall.

 [Quantopian](https://www.quantopian.com/home) is a company that gives you a platform to build and backtest trading systems.
 Everything is in python and they have data for a lot of markets that goes back pretty far.
 I started out using Quantopian, but I ended up switching to [QuantConnect](https://www.quantconnect.com/), which is similar but actually has live trading.
 For a monthly fee QuantConnect will let you trade your algorithm live against your [Interactive Brokers](https://www.interactivebrokers.com) account.
 You can write your code in either Python or C# here.